4/1/18: Why Are You Weeping? John 20:1-18

 Haven’t you known this?
 Hasn’t it been those moments of pain that have given way to joy deeper than you knew was possible?

 Isn’t it true what the poet Mary Karr says, that as deep the wound is, that’s how deep the healing can be?
 Think how deep the wound of death…

 Haven’t you known this to be true?

 And haven’t you known it for some time?

 Our middle son, Sidney, who is 3, has taken on a new “practice,” we’ll call it, when even the slightest infraction has been committed against him—one of his brothers will take a toy he’s playing with, or some other such injustice, and he’ll throw his head back and wail, and the tears will flow and he’ll say, “You’re breaking my heart!”

-And this is the miraculous thing about children, that it’s true.
+And this is the miraculous thing about children, is that when he says it, it’s true.
 Children feel things so deeply.
 Perhaps it’s because they haven’t been in it all that long, but the world, in their eyes, is dynamic.
 The highs are so high and the lows are so low.
 And of course, there will come a time for him to grow out of this and manage his emotions in an age appropriate way.
 But my God I hope he doesn’t lose all of it.

 I hope he doesn’t lose the ability to feel deeply.

 I hope he doesn’t lose the capacity to cry real tears.